 Medical Mistakes Can Result From Delay

 Second, even if the infection was not the product of a medical mistake, was the infection detected as quickly as it should have been?
 Did the delay cause it to become more severe?
-Once his infection was detected, did the surgeon act appropriately in prescribing the correct antibiotics?
+Did the surgeon act appropriately in prescribing the correct antibiotics once she discovered the infection?
 Was the blood clot that developed a medical mistake by the surgeon or the hospital?
 Maybe the hospital should have had the patient up and walking around sooner and that would have prevented the blood clot?

 Only Experience Lawyer Can Find A Valid Case